AwDae — 2112

 “No, I know.
 I just wish there were more guys out there like you.”
 When AwDae stiffened in eir seat and looked away towards the window, Sasha splayed her ears and added quickly, “Sorry dear.
 I keep putting my foot in it, don’t I?”

 “Sorry, no, you’re fine.”
-AwDae grinned apologetically.
+AwDae smiled apologetically.
 “I should get a thicker skin, maybe.
 Stand up for myself.
 I spend night after night hiding in here, and even then, can’t seem to assert myself any.
 I appreciate you trying, though.”

 Sasha smiled cautiously and nodded.
 “You came out like fifteen years ago, AwDae.
 I should still be doing better.”